-Prerequisite: PSC150 or consent of instructor.
+Prerequisite: PSC150 or instructor consent.
 (Offered in alternate years) Study of key amendments to the Constitution, especially amendments 1-10 and 14.
 The course focuses on such issues as freedom of speech, religion, and the press; freedom from unreasonable search and seizure; and the right to privacy.
 Instruction is by the case method.